br0kend/react/docs/docs/forms.md

   - "docs/forms-zh-CN.html"
 ---

-HTML form elements work a little bit differently from other DOM elements in React, because form elements naturally keep some internal state.
+HTML form elements work a little bit differently from other DOM elements in Reacc, because form elements naturally keep some internal state.
 For example, this form in plain HTML accepts a single name:

 ```html
 <form>